WCB Nova Scotia is the province’s provider of workplace injury insurance.

 - More than 9 of 10 injured workers are able to return to work at their full pre-injury earnings.

 The workers’ compensation system in Nova Scotia is founded on The Meredith Principles, developed in 1913.
 These principles anchor workers’ compensation in Canada.
 At their core is a simple idea: compromise.
 Based on the Meredith Principles, workers were eligible for benefits when injury occurred, but in exchange, employers could not be sued.
 These principles were adopted to form the basis of the Canadian workplace injury insurance, and still guide our work today.
 In 1915, Nova Scotia’s first Workers’ Compensation Act was proclaimed and, on January 1, 1917, the Workers Compensation Board of Nova Scotia first opened its doors for business.
-While the work and progress in supporting injury prevention and return to work has evolved over the last 90+ years, the core principles that underline and guide our work have not.
-To learn more about the history of Workers’ Compensation in Canada, visit The Association of Workers’ Compensation Boards of Canada.
+While the work and progress in supporting injury prevention and return to work has evolved over the last 100+ years, the core principles that underline and guide our work have not.
+To learn more about the history of workers’ compensation in Canada, visit the Association of Workers’ Compensation Boards of Canada.